Amazon Prime review: is it worth the money?

 pay less for streaming services

-Amazon is also increasing the sport you can watch exclusively via Prime Video.
-ATP and WTA tour tennis have been available to watch for a couple of years (though this ends this year), and for the last couple of seasons there’s also been live Premier League football too, with the Champions League coming from 2024.
+Amazon is also increasing the sports you can watch exclusively via Prime Video.
+You’ve recently been able to watch live Premier League football and Champions League football with it.

-The Premier League matches are only over two weekends, usually in December (in 2023 it’s 5/6 December and 26/27 December).
+The Premier League matches are only over two weekends, usually in December (in 2023 it was 5/6 December and 26/27 December).
 This means you don’t need Prime for the full year if you only want it for football.
-Unlike on BT or Sky, you’ll be able to watch every single fixture on those dates.
-You can read more about how this works here.
+Unlike on TNT or Sky, you can watch every single fixture on those dates.
+You can read more about the cheapest ways to watch football in our summary.

 Ad-free streaming with Amazon Music Prime